trankimhieu/Pipo-500px/README.md

 be seen as useful.

 ##### Design Implementation
-There is no deadline, but ideally the product should be completed in 2 days.
+There is no deadline, but ideally, the product should be completed in 2 days.
-Design your app that it has two or three screens for main feature.
+Design your app that it has two or three screens for the main feature.

 #### Mobile Operating Systems
 Android or iOS.
 Product must use either Java or Objective-C or Swift.
 We’d like you to use Swift if possible.